JeremySH/KataQuery/README.md

 ## Installing

+### Modify Makefile If You Need To
 KataQuery is meant for normal users.
-For the moment, however, you have to build it yourself with the makefile:
+For the moment, however, you have to build it yourself.

+If you're not using OpenCL, please choose your platform by modifying the `makefile`.
+The setting is at the top, and easy to select.

+To build:

 ```
 cd KataQuery